 Obtaining entry-level certifications from Microsoft is made easier by the team at CCI.
 We can help you prepare for the following Microsoft certifications.
 These are the most important entry-level certifications, covering the basics you’ll need to successfully find an IT job.

 Windows Operating Systems Fundamentals

-- Managing files and folders – this involves understanding file systems, file sharing, encryption, and digital libraries.
+- This involves the ability to understand file systems, file sharing, encryption, and digital libraries

 Installing and Configuring Windows Servers

 - You’ll have the ability to install and configure servers, along with storage options.

 - Configure server roles and features